-Manju - The Origin of Nikuman
+Manju – the Origin of Nikuman

-The different flavors of Nikuman
+The Different Flavors of Nikuman

-• Kare-man [カレーまん] — Nikuman stuffed with kare (curry);
+• Kare-man [カレーまん]— Nikuman filled with kare (curry);

 • Cream cheese man Cream cheese;

-• Pizza man - Stuffed with Pizza;
+• Pizza man Filled with pizza;

-• Choco-man - Stuffed with chocolate;
+• Choco-man – Filled with chocolate;

 • Ministop